-- The complainant may wish to take an audio recording of meetings, including a recording of the Review Meeting where governors have agreed to a face-to-face review.
+- The complainant may wish to take an audio recording of meetings.
 It should be made clear to complainants that audio recordings are not permitted without the prior consent of everyone who is present.
 Audio recordings change the character of a meeting and usually increase tension between the parties.
 Participants in meetings should be aware that modern technology facilitates concealed recording. - The clerk should record any action points, and decisions, and the reasons for them, should be recorded in a brief and self-explanatory way.
 These records should be accessible to the complainant if requested.
 There is no reason why the complainant should not make notes during the meeting if s/he wishes. - Correspondence, statements and records relating to individual complaints will be kept confidential.
 No one should share a complaint beyond those who have a role in handling it.
 In particular, any disciplinary action that might follow the investigation of a complaint is a matter of employment law for employees and of conduct for governors and volunteers.
 Subsequent action will not be revealed to the complainant.
 Individuals have certain rights under the Data Protection Act to see their personal data, including records about them. - A written record will be kept of all complaints made about the school, along with details of whether they resolved following a formal procedure, or progression to a panel hearing. - The school will record the actions it takes as a result of complaints (regardless of whether they are upheld.